Network Manager⚓️

 Description

-) to ensure consistent timing across the network.
+The TickSystem property provides access to the NetworkTickSystem instance, responsible for executing events at a fixed rate (defined by TickRate) to ensure consistent timing across the network.
 This system is used to send and process information at a steady frequency, facilitating synchronized interactions between clients and servers.
-Attempting to access this property before initializing the tick system will throw an exception, ensuring that InitializeModule(Module.TickSystem)
+Attempting to access this property before initializing the tick system will throw an exception, ensuring that InitializeModule(Module.TickSystem) is called prior to usage.

 Returns

-: The network tick system instance, used for managing tick-based events and timing synchronization.
+NetworkTickSystem: The network tick system instance, used for managing tick-based events and timing synchronization.

 Events⚓️